PacktPublishing/Minimal-CMake/ch3/part-7/README.md

 # ch3/part-7

-Updating example to use x/y coordinates and `as-c-math` library instead of rows/cols.
+Updates example to use x/y coordinates and `as-c-math` library instead of rows/cols.

 ## Visual Studio Code Debugging